XIAZY/DriveIt/README.md

 New websites can be easily supported.
 I'm now working on it.
 ## By The Way

 - A flyleaf page means the index page of the comic.
+For instances:

-For example, http://comic.ck101.com/comic/7194 is a flyleaf page of ck101, http://www.dm5.com/manhua-reclksdysjsh/ is a flyleaf page of DM5 and http://www.dmzj.com/info/shenshimenlianaizhanzheng.html is a flyleaf page of DMZJ.
+    - http://comic.ck101.com/comic/7194 is a flyleaf page of ck101
+    - http://www.dm5.com/manhua-reclksdysjsh/ is a flyleaf page of DM5
+    - http://www.dmzj.com/info/shenshimenlianaizhanzheng.html is a flyleaf page of DMZJ
+    - http://g.e-hentai.org/g/932005/0949fb3a8c/ is a flyleaf page of E-hentai gallery

 - Reading-driven development.
 Update frequency may be unstable depends on how far I read.